West Palm Beach, Florida: Rail

+Water taxi

-Water Taxi: As a waterfront city there is specific need for water transportation between points in the city and surrounding areas.
-Waterway transportation is available to and from the downtown Clematis Street District, Sailfish Marina Resort, waterfront attractions, Peanut Island and special events.
+As a waterfront city there is specific need for water transportation between points in the city and surrounding areas.
+Waterway transportation is available to and from the downtown Clematis Street District, Sailfish Marina Resort, waterfront attractions, Peanut Island, and special events.

 Media

 Newspapers

 The Palm Beach Post is owned by Virginia-based Gannett.
 Its name notwithstanding, the Post is based in West Palm Beach, not Palm Beach.
 The Post is the 57th highest daily circulation in the country, according to the 2007 BurrellesLuce survey, and is the city's sole daily newspaper.
 It serves Palm Beach County and the Treasure Coast, the area north of Palm Beach County that includes Martin and St. Lucie Counties.

 The Palm Beach Daily News, another publication owned by Gannett, serves the town of Palm Beach.
 It frequently covers issues and affairs of the Palm Beach city council.
 It also extends coverage to events taking place in West Palm Beach.

 South Florida Sun-Sentinel, is based in Fort Lauderdale and covers portions of Southern Palm Beach County.

 New Times Broward-Palm Beach is an alternative weekly publication serving West Palm Beach along with Fort Lauderdale.

 WPB Magazine is a quarterly publication serving West Palm Beach.